newideas-code/project-2/README.md

 * Demonstrates basic JavaScript functionality and console output.
 * Simple and easy to understand.
 Serves as a beginner-friendly example.

 ## Contributing Guidelines

 Contributions are welcome!
 Please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (e.g., `feature/add-subtraction`).
 3. Make your changes and commit them with clear and concise messages.
 Follow a consistent coding style.
-Consider using a linter to maintain code quality.
+Consider using a linter (like ESLint) to maintain code quality.
 4. Push your branch to your forked repository.
 5. Submit a pull request with a detailed description of your changes.

 ## License Information

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Note:  A LICENSE file should be added to the repository.)*
+This project is licensed under the MIT License.
+A LICENSE file should be added to the repository to formally declare this.
+(See example licenses online for guidance)

 ## Tech Stack

 💻 JavaScript

 ## Acknowledgements